 The Google Play Store allows all paid applications to be refunded within 15 minutes of your purchase by simply uninstalling the application.
-So don't hesitate to buy Shooter just to try it out.
-If you're not satisfied and past the 15 minute trial period, please contact me at the email address below.
-If you're using the iOS version, Apple does not support refunds.
+If you're using the iOS version, Apple's App Store does not allow refunds.

 - If I upgrade Shooter to the latest version, will the Market/App Store charge me again?

 - How do I edit or delete a profile in the Android version?